cscart/docs/en/user_guide/manage_products/promotions/setting_promotion.rst

          If two promotions have the same priority, they are applied in the same order as they are retrieved from the database.

-   * **Stop other rules**—other promotions with lower priority won't apply to an order when the current promotion is applied.
+   * **Stop other rules**—if you tick this checkbox, other promotions won't apply to an order when the current promotion is applied.

      .. important::